nimmis/docker-spigot/README.md

 	docker exec spigot mc_stop

-To start it after beeing stopped do
+To start it after being stopped do

 	docker exec spigot mc_start

-Finaly to restart it do
+Finally to restart it do

 	docker exec spiot mc_restart